renovatebot/renovate/docs/usage/self-hosting.md

 Repository data will be copied or cloned into unique subdirectories under `repos/`, e.g. `/tmp/renovate/repos/github/owner1/repo-a/`.

-Cache data - such as Renovate's own cache as well as that for npm, yarn, composer, etc - will be stored in `/tmp/renovate/cache`.
+Cache data - such as Renovate's own cache as well as that for npm, Yarn, composer, etc - will be stored in `/tmp/renovate/cache`.

 If you wish to override the base directory to be used (e.g. instead of `/tmp/renovate/`) then configure a value for `baseDir` in `config.js`, or via env (`RENOVATE_BASE_DIR`) or via CLI (`--base-dir=`).